l583m086/448_Project2/README.md

 # NPM
 Configured in app.js and package.json

+Use command "npm install" then "npm start" or "node app.js" to launch the server on port 3000 (localhost:3000)
+- Node must be installed

+**Dev Team**
 1. Run "npm install" first
 2. Use command "npm start" or "node app.js" to launch the server on port 3000